 Any marketer wants to understand how different variations in the automation sequence can help to gain a better result.
 The metric can vary from the open or click rate to the number of sales the workflow reports.

-In this article, we explain how you can add an A/B test split to the automation workflow and which metrics you can check.
+This article explains how you can add an A/B test split to the automation workflow and which metrics you can check.

 Contents

-Set-up process
+Setup process

 Choosing the condition for the A/B testing

-One of the most critical aspects of A/B testing is choosing the subject of the test and metric determining the winner.
+One of the most critical aspects of A/B testing is choosing the subject of the test and the metric determining the winner.
 Although you may want to test several parameters, it is crucial only to check one thing at a time to get accurate results.
 Some of the assets you may want to test include:

 Subject lines, Pre-headers, and sender's email addresses;

-Different channels, and their combinations;
+Different channels and their combinations;

 The time when the message gets most of the attention;